Copy Folder Structure Without Files in Windows 11/10

 Use the XCOPY command in CMD

-XCOPY is a built-in command in Windows that allows you to copy files and folders from one location to another.
-You can also use it to copy just the folder structure.
-The syntax for using XCOPY to copy the folder structure without files is as follows:
+XCOPY is a popular cmdlet in Windows that is able to copy files and folders.
+You can also use it to copy only the folder structure.

 xcopy /t /e source destination

-3. XCOPY will create a folder structure in the destination folder that is identical to the source folder, but without any files.
+- XCOPY will make a copy of the folder structure in the destination folder, but leave out the files.

 Suggested read: How to Compare Two Folders in Windows 11